mastodon/documentation/content/en/api/oauth-scopes.md

 Mind the `scope` vs `scopes` difference.
 This is because `scope` is a standard OAuth parameter name, so it is used in the OAuth methods.
 Mastodon’s own REST API uses the more appropriate `scopes`.
 {{< /hint >}}

-If you do not specify a `scope` in your authorization request, or a `scopes` in your application creation request, the resulting access token/app will default to `read` access.
-This is subject to change in the future.
+If you do not specify `scope` in your authorization request, or `scopes` in your application creation request, the resulting access token/app will be assigned the default scope.
+This is currently `read` as of Mastodon 4.3.0, but is subject to change in the future.

 ### Version history {#versions}